dougeby/IntuneDocs/intune/certificates-importedpfx-configure.md

 ### Import PFX Certificates

-The following process uses the Powershell cmdlets as an example on how to import the PFX certificates.
+The following process uses the Powershell cmdlets as an example of how to import the PFX certificates.
 You can pick different options depending on your requirements.

 Options include:
 - Intended Purpose:
   0. unassigned
   1. smimeEncryption
   2. smimeSigning